UpCloudLtd/upcloud-packer/README.md

 --> upcloud: Private template (UUID: 01875f67-4eb5-4d90-982c-d7a164646fcb, Title: packer-builder-upcloud-1468327456-disk1-template-1468327515, Zone: fi-hel1)
 ```

+### Configuration reference

+This section describes the available configuration options for the builder.
+Please not that since the purpose of the
+builder is to build a storage template that can be used as a source when cloning new servers, the server used when
+building the template is irrelevant and thus not configurable.

+#### Required values

+* `username` (string) The username to use when interfacing with the API
+* `password` (string) The password to use when interfacing with the API
+* `zone` (string) The zone in which the server and template should be created (e.g. `fi-hel1`)
+* `storage_uuid` (string) The UUID of the storage you want to use as a template when creating the server

+#### Optional values

+* `storage_size` (int) The storage size in gigabytes.
+Defaults to `30`.
+Changing this value is useful if you aim to build
+a template for larger server configurations where the disk size is larger than 30 GB.
+* `state_timeout_duration` (string) The amount of time to wait for resource state changes.
+Defaults to `5m`.

 ## License

 This project is distributed under the [MIT License](https://opensource.org/licenses/MIT), see LICENSE.txt for more